gnumix/SmyteFraudDetection/README.md

 ## <a name='notes'></a> Notes

 Any lack of specifics is due to the fact that I was working with sensitive data and on a sensitive topic.
+Please contact me if you would like more information.